-What are Algorithmic Stablecoins and How do They Work
+What are Algorithmic Stablecoins and How Do They Work

 In the rebase model, the wallet balance is automatically adjusted to restore the price to its target.
 Meanwhile, the functional scheme is a mix of partial collateralization and algorithms.

-Price Stability Without Real Collateral
+Price Stability without Real Collateral

 Why Crypto Casinos Started Using Algorithmic Stablecoins

 Crypto casinos are adopting algorithmic stablecoins to gradually eliminate the use of banks and centralized issuers.
 These cryptocurrencies give platforms autonomy over payments and allow them to create a cryptocurrency-based gaming environment without restrictions.
-In addition to using tokens for stable game currency, platforms have integrated the coins into their internal economic system through bonuses and rewards.
+In addition to using tokens for stable game currency, platforms have integrated coins into their internal economic system through bonuses and rewards.

 Key reasons for adoption: